 Although the evidence in each community is not necessarily definitive, big box retail formats - typically over 50,000 square feet (and often in the 100,000 - 200,000 sq. ft range), with a large parking footprint, usually located on the edge of urban centres, and owned by large chains that dominate their sector, often through predatory pricing practices - are implicated in causing economic problems for smaller formats in downtown locations where transit, bicycles and walking are more viable (some US general retail studies are summarized here).
-These large formats encourage one stop weekly shopping trips by automobile, which themselves are implicated in numerous problems (food waste, climate change, inactivity, processed food choices) highlighted in many parts of this site.
-Similarly, although big box formats typically offer lower priced goods, food quality is often compromised, suppliers are more challenged financially, and wages are typically suppressed, all phenomena that contribute to food system problems.
+These large formats encourage one-stop weekly shopping trips by automobile, which themselves are implicated in numerous problems (food waste, climate change, inactivity, processed food choices) highlighted in many parts of this site.
+Similarly, although big box formats typically offer lower-priced goods, food quality is often compromised, suppliers are more challenged financially, and wages are typically suppressed, all phenomena that contribute to food system problems.
 Difficult research to undertake, most studies have not considered this range of food system impacts.

 Some Canadian municipalities have welcomed these large formats, others have attempted to restrict them, usually unsuccessfully because of the limited authority of municipalities and the appeals processes in many provinces that favour developers and scale-oriented developments.
 Although municipalities typically have zoning authority for height and floor space, the zoning categories are too broad to specify unique requirements for food retail.
 In contrast, there are many US examples in recent years of zoning restrictions that forbid large-format stores.
 The Home Town Advantage (Mitchell, 2000) listed eighteen examples of local ordinances limiting store size from all parts of the United States (Institute for Local Self-Reliance.
 2003).
 Even without such ordinances, many US retailers are moving to smaller format stores in targeted areas because they've realized that they are missing out on certain markets and the overhead expenses are lower (Kendall, 2023).
 Many European companies and regions are also moving to smaller formats.
 Once again, Canada is behind.

 The other possible avenue is through the permitting and site planning processes, for both demolition and construction, but these are also crude instruments.
 Use of crude instruments for specific interventions has often been viewed as capricious by appeal tribunals, but it may help if the municipality has a Food Charter that sets out a coherent policy position on enhancing food access for residents (see MacRae and Donahue, 2013 and Instruments, Policy Statements, Municipal).
 Many municipalities now have these, though whether they will help a municipality justify such retail interventions remains an open question since in many municipalities they are relatively recent policies.

-An additional constraint is the variability across municipalities, so it actually makes more sense for a provincial guidance to be in place.
-Most of the companies that would be targeted by such interventions are national in scope, and will oppose a patchwork of municipal rules.
-Of course, given the nature of provincial planning, a guidance does not necessarily compel a municipality to act, but it at least shows provincial intent.
+An additional constraint is the variability across municipalities, so it actually makes more sense for provincial guidance to be in place.
+Most of the companies that would be targeted by such interventions are national in scope and will oppose a patchwork of municipal rules.
+Of course, given the nature of provincial planning, guidance does not necessarily compel a municipality to act, but it at least shows provincial intent.
 In Ontario, the most obvious vehicle is the Provincial Policy Statement under the Planning Act.
 It could be argued that several clauses already support municipal restrictions on grocery store size, particularly in more remote locations:

-1.1.1 Healthy, liveable and safe communities are sustained by:
+1.1.1 Healthy, liveable, and safe communities are sustained by:

 c) avoiding development and land use patterns which may cause environmental or public health and safety concerns;